 A construction contract provides a legal binding agreement for both the owner and the builder that says the executed job will receive the specific amount of compensation.
 It may also say how that compensation will be distributed.
 There are several types of construction contracts used in the industry, but there are certain types of construction contracts preferred by construction professionals.

-Construction contract types are usually defined by the way, the disbursement is going to be made and details other specific terms, like duration, quality, specifications, and several other items.
+Construction contract types are usually defined by the way the disbursement is going to be made.
+It details other specific terms, like duration, quality, specifications, and several other items.
 These major contract types can have many variations and can be customized to meet the specific needs of the product or the project.

 Lump Sum or Fixed Price Contract Type